Skip to main content

 specialty-noNo

-Does this firm/company prohibit all LLM-enabled coding environments, except for [APPROVED CODING]?
+Does this firm/company prohibit all LLM-enabled coding environments, except for specifically approved tools?

-This includes, but is not limited to: GitHub Copilot, Claude Code, Microsoft Copilot, Meta Code Llama.
+This includes, but is not limited to: GitHub Copilot, Claude Code, ChatGPT Codex, Google Antigravity, Microsoft Copilot, Meta Code Llama.

 coding-prohibitedYes, all AI coding tools are prohibited except approved ones